Ray7788/Rebuild-Imitation-Learning/README.md

 To ensure the reliability, we conduct a placebo test to evaluate the potential for information leakage.
 This involves feeding simulated data into our models to assess their performance in predicting outcomes that are not based on actual data.
 By doing so, we can ensure that our models are not biased by any unforeseen factors or hidden information that may have influenced the results.

+## Demo & Development Plan
+Retail Market Order Imbalance: historical files(now is deleted)
+Stock_Selection: data source and how we pick our stocks
+Weight_Initialization: feature various weight allocation methods, such as mean-variance and rank-based methods
+Imitation_Sandbox: supervised learning with our task test.py: statistical tests on retail trade imbalance with return rates

 ## Performance
 Table: Trading Performance of fitted models in train period.